 We would like to run students’ photos and their brief bio information when we announce the winners.

-Do not mail your essay.
-If you do so, it will not be accepted.
-Instead, please send your signed and scanned application form, a readable copy of your essay and a digital photo of yourself to email@example.com with “Scholarship Essay Contest” in the subject line of your e-mail.
+Please upload the video to youtube and send the link to the video with your signed and scanned application form, and a digital photo of yourself to firstname.lastname@example.org with “Scholarship Contest” in the subject line of your e-mail.

 Must I have any personal experience to write on a topic?

-No. However, we have noted that students may choose to share their own experiences in the essay if they believe it is relevant the topic.
+No. However, we have noted that students may choose to share their own experiences in the video if they believe it is relevant the topic.

-May I include accounts of people I know who have first-hand experience with the essay topic?
+May I include accounts of people I know who have first-hand experience with the topic?

 Yes.
 However, you must first obtain written permission from the person if you use the name of a real person or any of their personal identifying information.